A-Somma/blitz_registration_2019/README.txt

-Stub project for coveo blitz registration
+Project for coveo blitz registration

 Strategy for resolving problem is descibed below: